 He also shares stories focusing on managing up, dealing with setbacks even later in your career, and key characteristics that can help lead with agility.
-He talks about what you can do to help your leadership reputation as well as help the organization prioritizes what it needs for success.
+He also talks about what you can do to help your leadership reputation as well as help the organization prioritizes what it needs for success.
 At the end of the podcast, Parker shares his personal three mantras he has to help him focus on organizational success.

 Parker has great tips for both junior and senior leaders, so get ready to take notes.

 Also, listen to Raquel and Parker’s story of how listening has forged their friendship since childhood.

 “(Leadership) required me to be listening about 70% of the time and talking or making noises come out of my mouth about 30%…If it’s not critical, if it’s not life or death, if it’s not mission failure or success at that moment, I’m probably going to give them a couple more tools that they can put in their kit bag that can help them to solve that challenge on their own.”

 02:13 – Sharing challenges in listening and leadership both in the military and in the corporate setup